jkrzemien/waes/README.md

 ### Documentation

-JavaDocs can be generated via `gradle Javadoc` task and located at `build/docs/javadoc`.
+JavaDocs can be generated via `gradle javadoc` task and located at `build/docs/javadoc`.